wp-plugins/leenkme/readme.txt

 Tags: twitter, facebook, oauth, profile, pages, social networking, social media, posts, twitter post, tinyurl, twitter friendly links, multiple authors, exclude post, category, categories, retweet, republish, javascript, ajax, connect, status update, leenk.me, leenk, leenk me
 Requires at least: 2.8
 Tested up to: 3.0.1
-Stable tag: 1.0.2
+Stable tag: 1.1.0

-The leenk.me plugin empowers you to automatically publish to your Twitter and Facebook accounts whenever you publish a new post in WordPress.
+Did your Twitter plugin stop working?
+If so, give leenk.me a try!
+The leenk.me plugin empowers you to automatically publish to your Twitter and Facebook accounts whenever you publish a new post in WordPress. leenk.me uses the most secure APIs available to ensure you are able to post content to your social networks.

 == Description ==

 leenk.me automatically publishes a tweet to your Twitter account and a status update to your Facebook profile and/or page whenever you publish a new post in your WordPress website.
-It has the ability to support multiple WordPress authors and allows administrators to setup the plugin to publish to leenk.me for all authors, whenever anyone publishes a post.

-With leenk.me you can...
+What can you do with leenk.me?

+* Publish automatically to your social networks when you publish a new post in WordPress.
-* choose which categories are published automatically
+* Choose which categories are published automatically.
-* exclude individual posts from being tweeted to Twitter or Published to Facebook
+* Exclude individual posts from being published to your various social networks.
-* ReTweet and RePublish already published posts
+* Resend previously published posts to your social networks.
+* Additional authors can setup their own leenk.me accounts and add them to your website.
-* choose to publish all authors
+* Publish to all author's leenk.me accounts whenever a post is published.
-* customize your Tweet format with the custom tags %TITLE% and %URL%
+* Customize your Tweet format with the custom tags %TITLE% and %URL%

-Currently leenk.me supports two URL shortening services for its Twitter plugin.
-TinyURL is the default shortener, the leenk.me plugin will attempt to use the post's URL shortened by TinyURL.
-If it is unable to, it will use the regular site URL.
-The recommended shortener is a WordPress plugin called [Twitter Friendly Links](http://wordpress.org/extend/plugins/twitter-friendly-links/).
-If Twitter Friendly Links is installed and activated on your WordPress website then leenk.me will use it as the default shortener.
-Twitter Friendly Links drives traffic directly to your website and does not rely on a second party!
+* Automatically shorten URLs with [Twitter Friendly Links](http://wordpress.org/extend/plugins/twitter-friendly-links/), if it is installed - otherwise leenk.me uses TinyURL.

+What sets leenk.me apart from others?

+* Extremely easy to use and setup, essentially a "set it and forget it" service.
+* leenk.me uses the most secure APIs available to connect to your social networks.
+* leenk.me doesn't need to save your passwords.
+* You authorize which applications are connected to your leenk.me account.

 [Support](http://leenk.me/contact)